 It’s common for customers to reach out by phone to gain clarification when they’re actively considering purchasing.
 At this stage, it’s essential to have friendly, knowledgeable customer service reps who can answer these questions without hesitation.

-Here’s why this is so important: An average of one in three people believe that the most important aspect of customer service is speaking promptly to an agent that is both knowledgeable and friendly.
+Here’s why this is so important: An average of 1 in 3 people believe that the most important aspect of customer service is speaking promptly to an agent that is both knowledgeable and friendly.
 And since 64% of customers believe that customer service is even more important than the pricing of a product, you want to show them upfront during the consideration stage that the support piece of the equation is strong and a worthwhile investment.

 2. Purchase Stage: Offering support & processing orders